Will-Griffiths-Ireland/Memoria/README.md

 * Engaging animations that add to the player experience and contribute to the challenge
 * Progression in difficulty with rewards that drive the player to come back
 * Storing player details, settings, and progression
-* Allowing some level of customization the player could select
+* Allowing some level of customization the player can select
 * A mode that would push even the best memories to the limit
 * A hidden 'Easter Egg' theme